DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 <!-- -------------------------------------------- -->

 <details><summary>
-4. In what way, aside from being functions, are class function members different from class data members?</br></br>
+04. In what way, aside from being functions, are class function members different from class data members?</br></br>

 </summary>

-Class functions are used with objects and part of the processed data can be encapsulated.
+Class functions are used with objects and part of the processed data can be encapsulated.</br></br>

 If you create several objects of a given class, each object comes with storage for its own set of data.
 But all the objects use the one set of member functions.
 (Typically,